 It is a common wedding conundrum.
 You are ready to propose to your future wife, but you are clueless about what type of engagement ring size to buy for the bride to be.
-Alternatively, perhaps you did not know that engagement rings came in different sizes.
+Alternatively, perhaps you did not even know that engagement rings came in different sizes.
 There are four ways illustrated below to find out the bride's engagement ring size carefully and without her knowing.

 - One of the easiest ways to tell what the exact size engagement ring the bride has is if she already has a ring that fits her third finger.
 If it is a ring she doesn't wear very often, you can just take it with you to the jeweler and they will be able to determine the size for you.
 Otherwise, you can always trace around the inside of the ring onto a piece of paper, and the jeweler will likely be able to work on the sizing of the engagement from there.